nismod/irv-autopkg/README.md

 AUTOPKG_CELERY_CONCURRENCY=2 # The number of tasks that can be executed at once.
 Assume you'll get into the position of executing multiple very large crops / OSM cuts this number of times in parallel.
 Smaller tasks will be queued behind these larger blocking tasks.
 ```

-Also when running under docker-compose you can change the container resource limits in `docker-compose.yaml` to uit your execution environment.
+Also when running under docker-compose you can change the container resource
+limits in `docker-compose.yaml` to uit your execution environment.

-**NOTE**: We have not yet extensively testsed running on a distributed-cluster (i.e. workers running on separate nodes).
-In Theory this is supported through Celery and the Redis backend, however the processor data-folder will need to be provided through some shared persistent storage to avoid pulliung source data multiple-times.
+**NOTE**: We have not yet tested running on a distributed cluster
+(i.e. workers running on separate nodes).
+In theory this is supported through
+Celery and the Redis backend, however the processor data folder would need to be
+provided through some shared persistent storage to avoid pulling source data
+multiple times.

 ### Testing

 #### DataProcessors

-Integration tests in `tests/dataproc/integration/processors` all run standalone (without Redis / Celery), but you'll need access to the source data for each processor (see above).
+Integration tests in `tests/dataproc/integration/processors` all run standalone
+(without Redis / Celery), but you'll need access to the source data for each
+processor (see above).

-**NOTE**: Test for geopkg (test_natural_earth_vector) loading include a load from shapefile to postgres - the API database is used for this test and configured user requires insert and delete rights on the api database for the test to succeed.
+**NOTE**: Test for GeoPackage (test_natural_earth_vector) loading include a load
+from shapefile to postgres - the API database is used for this test and
+configured user requires insert and delete rights on the api database for the
+test to succeed.

 ```bash
 # Run tests locally